 Former Liberal Cabinet Minister and Newfoundland Premier Brian Tobin was dubbed “Captain Canada” for standing up to European overfishing during the Turbot War in the early 1990s, and for his inspiration to hold a massive pro-Canada rally in Montreal’s Dominion Square in the tense days leading up to the 1995 Quebec Referendum.

-Stephen Harper has also benefited from the “Captain Canada” designation for his annual (and highly militarized) visits to Canada’s Far North and his sometimes blustery avowals of the country’s “Northern Sovereignty.”
+Stephen Harper also benefited from the “Captain Canada” designation for his annual (and highly militarized) visits to Canada’s Far North, and for his sometimes-blustery avowals of the country’s “Northern Sovereignty.”

 Image source: Wikimedia